Copywriting for the worst client in the world

 First things first, what’s the brief?

 Objective.
-Show off my creative skills to attract new customers.
+Show off my creative skills to attract new clients.

 Target Audience.
-Creative Directors / Recruiters / Marketing Directors / Resource Directors.
+Creative Directors / Design Directors / Marketing Directors / Resource Directors.

 What do I want them to think?
 “Ooh he’s good at copywriting”.